hazelcast/hazelcast-go-client/examples/k8s/service/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)

 <a name="deployment"></a>
 ## Deployment
 The guide assumes that Docker Engine is ready and running properly.
 You can run it on other container and virtual machine environments, but it is not tested.
 1. Open a new terminal session and type the following commands one by one in a row to observe the service.
 2. `git clone https://github.com/hazelcast/hazelcast-go-client.git`
 3. `cd hazelcast-go-client/examples/k8s/service`
 4. `minikube start --driver=docker`
 5. `minikube docker-env`
 6. `eval $(minikube -p minikube docker-env)`
 7. Open another new terminal session.
     1. `minikube addons enable ingress`
     2. `sudo minikube tunnel`
 8. Go back to previous session and continue on with `docker build -t example/hz-go-service .`
 9. Add `127.0.0.1 hz-go-service.info` at the bottom of the `/etc/hosts` file.
-10. `chmod +x start-deployment.sh`
+10. `chmod +x start-deployments.sh`
 11. Then, `./start-deployments.sh`
 12. After that point, status of all k8s resources can be examined through: `kubectl get all`
 13. `kubectl logs pod/hazelcast-sample-0`: checks whether Hazelcast members are up and running.
+    - **If you cannot see the logs or getting not RUNNING state for the k8s resources through kubectl, just wait for a few seconds and reapply the command.**
 14. As a last step, lets ensure that the service is up and running by the help of ingress ip resolution:
 15. `curl hz-go-service.info`